kristenjacobs/vimdb/Readme.txt

 Installation:

-Clone this repository, then set the VIMDB_ROOT environment variable to point to the top level directory of this repository.
+Clone this repository, set the VIMDB_ROOT environment variable to point to the top level directory of this repository, then add this directory to your PATH.

 Usage: